EvgenKlo/eCommerce-Application/README.md

 In this section, you will find the available scripts to manage your project and instructions on how to use them.

-1. **dev**

-   - Command: `npm run dev`
+`npm run dev`

-   - Description: Starts the development server using Vite, enabling you to work on your project with hot module replacement and other development features.
+- Starts the development server using Vite, enabling you to work on your project with hot module replacement and other development features.

-2. **build**

-   - Command: `npm run build`
+`npm run build`

-   - Description: Builds your project for production.
+- Builds your project for production.
 It first transpiles TypeScript files using `tsc`, and then generates a production build using Vite.

-3. **lint**

-   - Command: `npm run lint`
+`npm run lint`

-   - Description: Runs ESLint to check the syntax of your TypeScript and TypeScript React files (`*.ts`, `*.tsx`) in the `src` directory.
+- Runs ESLint to check the syntax of your TypeScript and TypeScript React files (`*.ts`, `*.tsx`) in the `src` directory.
 It displays errors and warnings found during the check.

-4. **lint:fix**

-   - Command: `npm run lint:fix`
+`npm run lint:fix`

-   - Description: Runs ESLint to check the syntax of your TypeScript and TypeScript React files (`*.ts`, `*.tsx`) in the `src` directory and automatically fixes fixable issues.
+- Runs ESLint to check the syntax of your TypeScript and TypeScript React files (`*.ts`, `*.tsx`) in the `src` directory and automatically fixes fixable issues.

-5. **preview**

-   - Command: `npm run preview`
+`npm run preview`

-   - Description: Starts a development server that allows you to preview your project before building it for production using Vite.
+- Starts a development server that allows you to preview your project before building it for production using Vite.

-6. **prepare**

-   - Command: `npm run prepare`
+`npm run prepare`

-   - Description: Installs Husky, a tool used for setting up Git hooks, which allows you to run scripts automatically at certain stages of the Git workflow.
+- Installs Husky, a tool used for setting up Git hooks, which allows you to run scripts automatically at certain stages of the Git workflow.

-7. **lintstaged**

-   - Command: `npm run lintstaged`
+`npm run lintstaged`

-   - Description: Runs lint-staged to run ESLint only on the files that were staged for commit, improving performance for pre-commit hooks.
+- Runs lint-staged to run ESLint only on the files that were staged for commit, improving performance for pre-commit hooks.

-8. **style**

-   - Command: `npm run style`
+`npm run style`

-   - Description: Uses stylelint to lint your CSS files (`*.css`) in the `src` directory and report any issues found during linting.
+- Uses stylelint to lint your CSS files (`*.css`) in the `src` directory and report any issues found during linting.

-9. **test**
-   - Command: `npm run test`
+`npm run test`

-   - Description: Runs tests using `vitest`.
+- Runs tests using `vitest`.

 Feel free to use these commands to manage and develop your project.
 You can run each of them by executing the respective `npm run` command in your terminal.